-2 "Summer Session" is defined in Section 16.
+&lt;sup>1 "Summer Session" is defined in Section 16.

-- a.
-For purposes of determining compensation for independent studies, field research/experience, practicum, and internships in the summer, "course enrollment" is the actual enrollment on the census date of the quarter.
-For individual courses not delivered on the regular quarterly cycle a final enrollment date will be specified. - b.
-No compensation payments are earned or paid for canceled courses or for courses with a census date enrollment of zero. - 22.15.1.4 For NTT Faculty teaching Summer Session, the academic year salary shall be annualized to determine summer salary.
-Once the academic year salary is annualized, all rules above apply. - 22.15.2 Compensation for Credit-bearing Activity Governed by Section 16.5 - 22.15.2.1 Correspondence and Contracted Independent Study Courses at the SCH rates of: - i.
-Standard Correspondence: \$66 per SCH - ii.
-Writing Intensive: \$99 per SCH - iii.
-"Contract" Independent Study: \$140 per SCH - 22.15.2.2.
-For academic year 2018/19 the rates specified in 22.15.2.1 will increase by the same percentages as the basic faculty salary increases specified in Section 22.1. - 22.15.2.3 For academic year 2019/20 the rates specified in 22.15.2.1, as increased by 22.15.2.2, will increase by the same percentages as the basic faculty salary increases specified in Section 22.1.
+- 22.16.1.4 For NTT Faculty teaching Summer Session, the academic year salary shall be annualized to determine summer salary.
+Once the academic year salary is annualized, all rules above apply. - 22.16.2 Compensation for Credit-bearing Activity Governed by Section 16.5. - 22.16.2.1 Correspondence and Contracted Independent Study Courses at the SCH rates of: - i.
+Standard Correspondence: \$81 per SCH - ii.
+Writing Intensive: \$121 per SCH - iii.
+"Contract" Independent Study: \$171 per SCH - 22.16.2.2 For academic year 2024/25 the rates specified in 22.16.2.1 will increase by the same percentage as the basic faculty salary increase specified in Section 22.1.4.

-22.15.3.
+22.16.3.
 Study Abroad/Study Away:

-i.
-Courses enrolling five or fewer students will be compensated on a per SCH basis at the rate of 70% of applicable tuition.
-Per SCH compensation cannot be applied to enrollments above 5 students.

-- ii.
-For courses enrolling six or more students the faculty member will be paid at the rate of AY salary per credit described in Section 22.15.1.1 above. - iii.
+- i.
+Courses enrolling five or fewer students will be compensated on a per SCH basis at the rate of seventy percent (70%) of applicable tuition.
+Per SCH compensation cannot be applied to enrollments above five (5) students. - ii.
+For courses enrolling six or more students the faculty member will be paid at the rate of AY salary per credit described in Section 22.16.1.1 above. - iii.
 In addition to instruction, the faculty member will be compensated for the "additional duties" associated with travel programs. - iv.
 The total compensation for instruction and additional duties as described may be divided between multiple faculty members in any manner mutually agreed.

-22.15.4 Online Courses
+22.16.4 Online Courses

-22.15.4.1 Course Development
+22.16.4.1 Course Development

-- 22.15.4.1.1 The University will pay faculty not less than \$500 per credit to develop online courses.
+22.16.4.1.1 The University will pay faculty not less than \$500 per credit to develop online courses.
 These courses shall be considered work for hire.
-For course materials developed for payment from the university, the university may only share those materials with dean and departmentally approved instructors for that course.
-Course materials developed for payment from the university may only be used for the teaching of courses at Western by departmentally approved instructors.
-Faculty members who develop course materials for online courses retain the right to use those materials in other instructional formats. - 22.15.4.1.2 Faculty may elect to develop online courses without compensation from the University.
+For course materials developed for payment from the University, the university may only share those materials with dean and departmentally approved instructors for that course.
+Course materials developed for payment from the University may only be used for the teaching of courses at the University by departmentally approved instructors.
+Faculty members who develop course materials for online

+- courses retain the right to use those materials in other instructional formats. - 22.16.4.1.2 Faculty may elect to develop online courses without compensation from the University.
 These courses remain the sole property of the faculty members who develop them.
-Faculty may use summer teaching grants to develop these courses and still retain ownership.

-22.15.4.2 Online Instruction

-22.15.4.2.1 For online courses taught outside the regular teaching load, faculty shall be paid 1/36 of their academic year salary per credit.

-22.15.5 Cohort Programs, Off-campus and Special Duties Assignments

-22.15.5.1 Tenured and tenure-track faculty teaching in a cohort program may do so as part of the regular load, or paid as an "extra teaching assignment" per 22.13.
-Compensation is based on academic year salary and is not based on separate Summer Session pay schedules, regardless of when during the year a course is offered.
+Faculty may use summer teaching grants to develop these courses and still retain ownership. - 22.16.4.2 Online Instruction.
+For online courses taught outside the regular teaching load, faculty shall be paid one thirty-sixth (1/36th) of their academic year salary per credit. - 22.16.5 Cohort Programs, Off-campus and Special Duties Assignments - 22.16.5.1 Tenured and tenure-track faculty teaching in a cohort program may do so as part of the regular load, or paid as an "extra teaching assignment" per Section 22.14.
+Compensation is based on academic year salary and is not based on separate Summer Session pay schedules, regardless of when during the year a course is offered. - 22.16.5.2 Non tenure-track faculty teaching in cohort programs are paid at the per credit rate established in their original appointment letter.